aolofsson/oh/elink/README.md

 ###ERX_MAILBOXHI
 Upper 32 bit word of current entry of RX 64-bit wide mailbox FIFO.
-Reading this register causes the RX FIFO read pointer to increment by one
+Reading this register causes the RX FIFO read pointer to increment by one.

 FIELD    | DESCRIPTION
 -------- |---------------------------------------------------
  [31:0]  | Upper data of RX FIFO

 ###DMACFG
-Configuration register for DMA
+Configuration register for DMA.

 FIELD    | DESCRIPTION
 -------- |---------------------------------------------------